AsexyLordRevan/rofi/CONFIG.md

 ## Create a configuration file from current setup

-If you do not want to start from scratch, or want to migrate from older configuration format, you can get tell rofi to dumps it configuration:
+If you do not want to start from scratch, or want to migrate from older configuration format, you can get tell rofi to dump it configuration:

 ```bash
 rofi -dump-config > ~/.config/rofi/config.rasi